 The lightweight and budget-friendly end of the hiking shoe and boot market is teeming with options, but the Merrell Moab 2 retains its place as one of our favorites.
 The shoes favor comfort over all-out performance, which is what a significant segment of the hiking market wants.
 We found the Moabs more versatile and stable than a trail runner like Altra’s popular Lone Peak 3.0, but they also never felt overly heavy even when putting on significant mileage.

-The Moab’s long-time competitor is the Keen Targhee II, which is one of the few shoes on the market that can compete in terms of popularity.
-The Targhee II accomplishes a lot of what we love about the Moab 2: a great price, solid feel with a roomy toe box, and good all-around trail performance.
-One downside for warm-weather hikers is that the Targhee isn’t offered in a non-waterproof model, but like the Moab you can choose between low-top and mid-height designs.
-Both are great options, but we have noticed over time that the Keen’s have more issues with build quality.
-No shoe is perfect, but we love a trustworthy design, which is why we favor the Merrell’s in our round-up of lightweight hiking shoes.
+The Moab’s long-time competitor is the Keen Targhee, which is one of the few shoes on the market that can compete in terms of popularity.
+The Targhee III accomplishes a lot of what we love about the Moab 2: a solid feel with a roomy toe box and good all-around trail performance.
+Both are great options, but the Moab undercuts the Targhee in price by a significant $25 for the non-waterproof version.
+No shoe is perfect, but the Moab's value is what pushes it ahead in our round-up of lightweight hiking shoes.

 Another alternative to the Moab 2 comes in-house with the Merrell Moab FST.
 This new shoe and boot line looks a lot like a pared down and modernized version of the Moab.
 The use of lightweight mesh on the upper and a thinner midsole save you 4 ounces compared to the Moab 2, and the difference is very noticeable on your feet.
 What we don’t like is the change in fit—the Moab FST feels tight in the toe box and isn’t as well cushioned.
 Those looking to cut weight and who like a snug fit likely will prefer the FST, but we think most hikers will be better off with the more comfortable and stable Moab 2.